2022-07-19

 The VW Polo is one of the smallest cars in the manufacturer's lineup, meaning fewer features and no plush materials.
 Older Polo models often had problems with malfunctioning airbags and prematurely worn brake discs.

-Volkswagen also issued airbag, seatbelt, and brake system recalls for the latest model, so make sure these issues are solved if you’re buying a used Polo.
-With that said, newer Polos have few reported issues and are by most accounts quite reliable.
+Volkswagen also issued airbag, seatbelt, and brake system recalls for the latest models, so make sure these issues are solved if you’re buying a used Polo.
+With that said, newer Polos have few reported issues and are, by most accounts, quite reliable.

 Volkswagen designers have enlarged the sixth-generation Polo and ditched the two-door versions.
 As it's more practical and classy now, more people choose it over the Golf.
 The Polo now comes with front collision detection, emergency stopping, and blind-spot assist systems.
 On top of that, it costs roughly $10,000 less than the Golf.